eungjin-cigro/cursorflow/README.md

 - ⚡ **Parallel Execution**: Run multiple AI agents concurrently using isolated Git worktrees.
 - 🔗 **Task Dependencies (DAG)**: Define complex workflows where tasks wait for and merge their dependencies automatically.
+- 📋 **Preset Templates**: Built-in templates for common patterns (complex, simple, merge).
 - 📊 **Interactive Dashboard**: A powerful terminal-based monitor to track all lanes, progress, and dependencies in real-time.
 - 📺 **Live Terminal Streaming**: Watch the AI agent's output as it happens with scrollable history.
-- 🙋 **Human Intervention**: Send direct messages to running agents to guide them or fix issues on the fly (requires `enableIntervention: true`).
+- 🙋 **Human Intervention**: Send direct messages to running agents to guide them or fix issues on the fly.
-- 🛡️ **PID Control**: Track and manage agent processes directly from the dashboard.
 - 🔍 **Automatic Review**: AI-powered code review with iterative feedback loops.
 - 🔀 **Smart Merging**: Automatically merge completed feature branches into subsequent dependent lanes.
 - 🔒 **Security-First**: Automated security scanning and dependency policy enforcement.